JacksonGao1999/IELTS-questions-2023-May-to-August/README.md

 1. How often do you wear jewelry? /Do you often wear jewelry?
 2. What type of jewelry do you like to buy?
 Have you ever bought jewelry for someone else? / Do you usually buy jewelry?
 3. Why do you think some people keep a piece of jewelry for a long time?

+## 8. Chocolate

+1. How often do you eat chocolate? /Do you like eating chocolate?
+Why or why not?
+2. Do you think it is good to use chocolate as gifts to others?
+3. Did you like chocolate when you were a child?
+4. Why do you think chocolate is so popular in many parts of the world?
+5. What’s your favorite flavour?

+## 9. Outer space and stars

+1. Have you ever learnt anything about space and the stars when you were at school?
+2. Would you like to find out more about space and the stars?
+3. Do you enjoy watching science-fiction films/movies set in space?
+4. Do you want to go into outer space in the future?

+## 10. Library

+1. How often do you visit a library? / Do you often go to the library?/What do you usually do in the library?
+2. Would you ever like to work in a library?
+3. Did you use a library more when you were younger? / Did you go to the library when you were a kid?
+4. How common is it for children to visit libraries in your country? / Do Chinese kids often go to the library?